 There are many who are not in the trenches that could act as a modern day Haym Salomon or a Robert Morris.
 Both men played a crucial role in the funding of the Revolutionary War.

 This website contains a terrific anecdote:

 In August of 1781, our Southern forces had trapped Lieutenant General Charles Cornwallis in the little Virginia coastal town of Yorktown.
 George Washington and the main army and the Count de Rochambeau with his French army decided to march from the Hudson Highlands to Yorktown and deliver the final blow.
 But Washington’s war chest was completely empty, as was that of Congress.

 Washington determined that he needed at least $20,000 to finance the campaign.
-When Morris told him there were no funds and no credit available, Washington gave him a simple but eloquent order: “Send for Haym Solomon,” [who] again came through, and the $20,000 was raised.
-Washington conducted the Yorktown campaign, which proved to be the final battle of the Revolution, thanks to Haym Solomon.
+When Morris told him there were no funds and no credit available, Washington gave him a simple but eloquent order: “Send for Haym Salomon,” [who] again came through, and the $20,000 was raised.
+Washington conducted the Yorktown campaign, which proved to be the final battle of the Revolution, thanks to Haym Salomon.

-“Send for Haym Solomon.”
+“Send for Haym Salomon.”
 Even the Father of his country needed funding — and he knew where to turn.
-It’s a travesty that too few Americans know the name of Haym Solomon.
+It’s a travesty that too few Americans know the name of Haym Salomon.
 Chicagoans can see a statue in his honor on Wacker Street near the river.
 That’s the picture above.
 Click here to learn more about it.

 This is an invitation to those who can write checks to fund a much needed communications revolution from sea to shining sea.
 As I have been detailing all week, wealthy donors need to start exercising a little critical thinking.
 They need to stop supporting organizations that don’t have a vision to reach those yet unreached.
 We’ve already got the best informed choir in American history — and we all know that’s not good enough.